alexkolo/strategic-ai/services.md

 - **Develop & Refine Anomaly Detection Models:** Implement sophisticated algorithms (beyond simple thresholds) to identify subtle deviations and early warning signs with higher sensitivity and fewer false positives.
 This means more trustworthy alerts for your users.
 - **Enhance Performance Diagnostics & Prognostics:** Build models to diagnose root causes of performance degradation and, where applicable, estimate Remaining Useful Life (RUL) for key components.
 - **Improve Existing Model Performance:** Leverage advanced statistical techniques, feature engineering, and robust benchmarking to increase the accuracy and reliability of your current predictive models.
-  - _Example: My work at Metroscope involved complementing physics-based models with statistical/ML approaches, significantly reducing calibration times while often maintaining or improving accuracy._
+  - _Example: My work at an PdM SaaS provider involved complementing physics-based models with statistical/ML approaches, significantly reducing calibration times while often maintaining or improving accuracy._

 **Benefit for your ISV/Tech Company:** Enhance your software's core predictive power, reduce false positives for your users, increase the reliability and value of your PdM offerings, and differentiate your product in the market.